JDemetraDocumentation/JDemetra-documentation/pages/case-studies/revision-fixed.md

 description: Basics
 ---
-The *Partial concurrent adjustment → Fixed model* strategy means that the ARIMA model, outliers and other regression **variables are not re-identified and the values of the associated coefficients are fixed**.
-In particular, **new outliers cannot be added** to the model and **neither calendar variables nor the outliers type** can be changed.
-The transformation type remains unchanged.
+The *Partial concurrent adjustment → Fixed model* strategy means that **the ARIMA model, outliers and other regression variables are not re-identified and the values of the associated coefficients are fixed**.
+In particular, **new outliers cannot be added** to the model and **neither calendar variables nor the outliers type can be changed.
+The transformation type remains unchanged**.

 The example below shows the initial model **(left)** and the results of the refreshment procedure with the *Partial concurrent